Commercial Vehicle & Transportation

 Would you like to contribute to the next edition?
 We invite your organization to join ACT Research and the nearly 40 industry participants in furthering this research as we look to provide our third update to CHARGING FORWARD in 2023.
 Sign on to become a multi-client participant for the third edition of the report and you’ll receive 30% off the final results (published in 2023) plus our current findings at no additional cost upon sign-up.
 Join before February 15, 2023, to receive both editions of the study along with your 30% discount.

-The transportation industry is charging forward with electric vehicles, but there are still unanswered questions about infrastructure, electric capacity and supply, duty cycles, and payback.
+The transportation industry is charging forward with decarbonization vehicles, but there are still unanswered questions about infrastructure, electric capacity and supply, natural gas utilization, if H2 internal combustion is viable, duty cycles, and payback.
 That’s why we’ve created this tool, to provide guidance for strategic business planning over the next 20 years.
-For a limited time, we’re calling on and working with battery and fuel cell electric vehicle OEMs, suppliers, infrastructure suppliers, fleets, and more to continue to provide actionable intelligence with our third edition of CHARGING FORWARD.
+For a limited time, we’re calling on and working with battery and fuel cell electric, natural gas, hydrogen, and gasoline vehicle OEMs, suppliers, infrastructure suppliers, fleets, and more to continue to provide actionable intelligence with our third edition of CHARGING FORWARD.

 You’ll gain access starting with a kick-off call, followed by delivery of the CHARGING FORWARD report and TCO models for review.
 Next, a review call will be scheduled to address any questions and review our assumptions.
 Then, we’ll review our Onboarding Questionnaire and recap the response in a follow-up call.
 Delivery of the third edition will be completed and presented in 2023.